 - A copy of the student's graduate transcripts

 - A letter of recommendation from a faculty member who will supervise the student's research project

-Please send your full electronic application package to CLAS Associate Director, Israel Alonso (email@example.com) in one single .pdf file.
+Please send your full electronic application package to CLAS Director of Research, Eduardo Elena (email@example.com) in one single .pdf file.